reshmabidikar/reshmabidikar.github.io/2022/10/how-to-use-logging-in-springboot-with-code-samples.md

 ## Step 1 - Create a New Maven Project

 Create a new Maven project.
-(Refer to [this](https://learnjava.co.in/how-to-create-a-maven-project-in-eclipse/) blog post).
+(Refer [this](https://learnjava.co.in/how-to-create-a-maven-project-in-eclipse/)blog post).
 This will create a project in Eclipse as follows:

 [![](images/Project-creation-1-300x288.png)](https://learnjava.co.in/wp-content/uploads/2022/11/Project-creation-1.png)

 Step 2 - Add the Spring Boot Dependencies